MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

     Time taken: 19.272 seconds
     </pre>

-1. The final step is to verify only rows containing [ERROR] in column t4 were stored in the **errorLogs** table.
-To do that, use the following command to return all rows from **errorLogs**
+1. The final step is to verify that only rows containing [ERROR] in column t4 were stored in the "errorLogs" table.
+To do that, use the following command to return all rows from "errorLogs:"

     <pre>
     SELECT * from errorLogs;